Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 snippet: txsession-controller

-The lifecycle of the session is managed by the `MessageSessionFilter` which hooks into the [result filter part](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?view=aspnetcore-7.0#iresultfilter-and-iasyncresultfilter) of the ASP.NET pipeline.
-It opens the session when a controller action is called that takes a dependency to the `ITransactionalSession` interface, committing the session once the action completes:
+The lifecycle of the session is managed by the `MessageSessionFilter` which hooks into the [result filter](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?view=aspnetcore-7.0#iresultfilter-and-iasyncresultfilter) of the ASP.NET pipeline.
+When a controller action with an `ITransactionalSession` parameter is called, the filter opens the session, performs the next action, and then commits the session:

 snippet: txsession-filter

-NOTE: The result filter could be extended to return problem details (for example, with `context.Result = new ObjectResult(new ProblemDetails())`) in cases when the transactional session cannot be committed.
-This part has been left out in the sample.
+NOTE: The result filter could be extended to return problem details (for example, with `context.Result = new ObjectResult(new ProblemDetails())`) in cases where the transactional session cannot be committed.
+This is omitted from the sample.

-For controller actions that do not take a dependency to `ITransactionalSession` a data context with a dedicated connection is used.
+For controller actions that do not have `ITransactionalSession` parameter, a data context with a dedicated connection is used.

 snippet: txsession-controller-query

 NOTE: The sample uses method injection as an opinionated way of expressing the need for having the transactional boundaries managed by the infrastructure.
-For cases when constructor injection is preferred, it would be required to introduce an [action attribute](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?#action-filters) and annotate the controllers or the actions accordingly.
+If constructor injection is preferred, an [action attribute](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?#action-filters) must be used to annotate controllers or actions.

 This diagram visualizes the interaction between the result filter, `ITransactionalSession`, and the Web API controller: